 Thesis Format Requirements

-It is the student’s responsibility to prepare a final manuscript that meets the style requirements of both the UH Hilo Graduate Division and his or her graduate program.
-Please follow the UH Mānoa Style and Policy Guide for Electronic Thesis and Dissertations (Download Style Guide as a PDF) for general guidelines on the physical format of the manuscript with the following exceptions:
+It is the student’s responsibility to prepare a final manuscript that meets the style requirements of both the UH at Hilo Graduate Division and their graduate program.
+Please follow the UH at Mānoa Style and Policy Guide for Electronic Thesis and Dissertations (Download Style Guide as a PDF) for general guidelines on the physical format of the manuscript with the following exceptions:

 - Signature Page - Do not include a signature page.
 Signatures appear only on Form 3: Thesis/Project/Dissertation and Degree Requirements Completion (PDF) and are not included in the manuscript.
 By signing this form, committee members indicate approval of the content and the form of the finalized manuscript.